echohello-dev/backstage/README.md

 ## 🚀 Getting Started

-To run the Backstage Showcase locally:
+To run the web app locally:

 1. Clone the repository
    ```